Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 // Builds transaction

-let op: operation = Tezos.transaction(
+let op: operation =

 (0 as mutez),

-return [ list([op]) , store];
+return [list([op]), store];

 };

-you require to get the oracle contract address.
+• Tezos.get_entrypoint_opt("%getFeedback",oracleAddress) you require to get the oracle contract address.
 Then you want to call a specific entrypoint of this contract.
-The function name will be always starting with %
+The function name is always starting with % with always the first letter in lowercase (even if the code is different).

-The transaction takes as first param the entrypoint of for the callback that the oracle will use to answer the feedback, the tez cost and the oracle contract you got just above as transaction destinationLet's write the last missing function pokeAndGetFeedbackCallback
+• Tezos.transaction(((Tezos.self("%pokeAndGetFeedbackCallback") as contract<returned_feedback>)),TEZ_COST,call_to_oracle()) The transaction takes as first param the entrypoint of for the callback that the oracle uses to answer the feedback, the tez cost and the oracle contract you got just above as transaction destination.

 const pokeAndGetFeedbackCallback = (feedback : returned_feedback, store : storage) : return_ => {